 Notice: Installing additional fixture wiring should be done with a permit and be inspected.

-For a project like this, a cable is installed from the ceiling box to the wall switch location as you have stated.
+For a project like this, electrical wiring is typically installed from the ceiling box to the wall switch location as you have stated.
 The wiring would need to include a neutral wire to satisfy NEC code requirements.

 Wiring a Light Switch – Diagram 1

 - Detailed Electrical Wiring Diagrams and Pictures assist your Home Electrical Projects.

 - Understanding electrical junction boxes and what they are used for.
 Home electrical wiring is the process of installing electrical wire to a location that will serve electrical devices or an appliance.

 - One very important component is the box where the wire will be installed.
 The type and size of the home wiring electrical boxes will depend upon the circuit size, application and its location.